Meuccio Ruini

-Meuccio Ruini (14 December 1877 – 6 March 1970) was an Italian jurist and socialist politician who served as the president of the Italian Senate and the minister of the colonies.
+Bartolomeo "Meuccio" Ruini (14 December 1877 – 6 March 1970) was an Italian jurist and socialist politician who served as the President of the Italian Senate and the Minister of the Colonies.

 Biography

 After graduating in law from the University of Bologna, in 1903 he entered the administration of the Ministry of Public Works and, in 1912, became general manager of special services for the Southern Italy.

 In 1904 he joined the Italian Socialist Party (PSI) and in 1907 he was elected municipal councilor in Rome and provincial councilor in Reggio Emilia.
 In 1913 he was elected deputy for the radical list in the constituency of Castelnovo Monti.
 In the same year he was appointed Councilor of State.

 He took part in the debate on the Italian participation in the First World War on fiercely interventionist positions, and at the outbreak of the conflict he enlisted as a volunteer, deserving the praise of Francesco Saverio Nitti and General Armando Diaz and obtaining a silver medal for military valor.
 In 1917 he joined the Orlando government as undersecretary of industry, commerce and employment and held the post until 1921, also under the Nitti I government.
 In 1919 he was re-elected deputy for the radical list.
 In 1920 he briefly served as Minister of the Colonies in the Nitti II Cabinet.

 Ruini was firmly against fascism and launched a campaign against the regime from the columns of the newspaper Il Mondo.
 In 1927 he was ousted from the Council of State, forced to abandon all political activities and returned to the private practices of advocacy and teaching.

 In 1942 he founded in secret, with Ivanoe Bonomi, the Labour Democratic Party of which he was also secretary.
 At the fall of fascism he was among the promoters of the Committee of anti-fascist forces and then of the CLN.
 He was also part of the National Council.